 I've kept some of Mom's old books for you.
 Do you still remember those old prison stories she loved to read?
 I also kept some news vids for you so you can catch up when you get home.
 If you have the time, of course.

 We'll have to have a big family party when you get back.
 Now that is a certainty and I don't want to hear your old excuses about how you hate parties.
 This is for us as much as for you.

 Most of the surrounding area here in Indiana has stayed pretty much the same as you remember.
-Do you remember Bill’s old store?
-Well he retired but his son runs it now so nothing as changed there either.
-It’s still a great place to visit and shop.
+Do you remember Bill's old store?
+Well, he retired but his son runs it now so nothing has changed there either.
+It's still a great place to visit and shop.